thking03/LPModel/README.md

 ![Graph of simulation results](demograph.png)

+## General Overview of BBB Modeling
+The code corresponding to the modeling of transport across the blood-brain barrier is contained in the `lpm_test.ipynb` file.
+The last two execution blocks of of this Jupyter Notebook Conduct the required calculations to show transport, automatically set to show 50s-700s.
+If the model of nicotine is wished to be changed, it can be adjusted with inputs as mentioned above.
+The execution of the preceeding code blocks are required to make this model successful.

 ## Files in this package
 * `lpm_circ.py`: functions and class definitions associated with the lumped parameter model
 * `diff_circ.py`: functions associated with diffusion in different regions of the body